Chase Young’s off-field interests have grown, but he knows his play is what matters most

 ‘It’s my job to bring it all together’

 At some point, Greg Young, Chase’s father, worries his son’s love of football will lessen.
-On the field, when Young dances during a TV timeout, jokes with anyone who will listen, or sprints down the sideline like he did in last season’s playoffs to howl into a camera, Greg gets glimpses of the eager little boy he taught to play the game.
+On the field, when Young dances during a TV timeout, jokes with anyone who will listen or sprints down the sideline like he did in last season’s playoffs to howl into a camera, Greg gets glimpses of the eager little boy he taught to play the game.
 But he worries Young’s body will break down, that the business will overwhelm the sport — that something, anything will dim his son’s joy.

 These concerns didn’t come from anything Young did, and Greg said that he doesn’t believe his fears will come true for at least eight years, if ever.
 But this summer, while watching gymnast Simone Biles remove herself from competition at the Olympics because of mental health concerns, Greg took note of the weight that accompanies the position his son wants to achieve.

 Perhaps because he’s a father who’s always had a plan for his son, an idea came to Greg.
 He told Young that, if he ever fell out of love with football, he could become the first player to switch from the NFL to the NBA.
-He has the size and the athleticism, Greg said.
+He insisted his son had the size and the athleticism.

 “He was laughing,” Greg said, “but I was serious.”

-This preseason, Young looked like he was having a blast.
+In the preseason, Young looked like he was having a blast.
 In Richmond for training camp, Young played in front of Washington’s fans for the first time.
 They cheered loudest when they heard his name, and kids ran up to the rope, risking a glare from team staffers to call to him.
 Young often grinned and waved back, and over the next few days, No. 99 jerseys dotted the facility, almost equaling the number of throwback jerseys from the team’s glory days.

 “I never even played with fans,” Young said.
 “Everything that comes with that, just big play —” he made the sounds of a pad-crunching hit, the roar of a crowd.
 He beamed.

 It was six days before the season opener, and Young said he felt better than ever.
-He’s healthy, unlike last season, when a hip injury nagged until late November.
+He is healthy, unlike last season, when a hip injury nagged until late November.
 He pointed out that, from Week 10 to 17, he totaled most of his stats: Four of his 7.5 sacks, five of his 10 tackles for loss, three of his four forced fumbles.

 “Definitely way more explosive than I was last year,” Young said.
 “Everything I’m doing now is more Week [10] to 17 — and maybe more.”